 The tender process for the renewal of a bridge will be in accordance with Council's Procurement Policy.
-Procurement Policy FINAL 30 May 2023.pdf

 6.2 Financial Tracking of Renewal Projects

 Financial Tracking of contracts is undertaken through Council's financial system and associated tracking numbers.